The Eagles won a shootoutSunday night by slipping off their underdog masks and playing like they had nothing to lose.

 Indeed, ESPN's win expectancy metrics loved Pederson's aggressiveness.
 The fourth-down call on the goal line was worth 3.4 percentage points of win expectancy, while the less conventional fourth-and-1 in the fourth quarter was far more valuable and worth 7.3 percentage points of win expectancy even before the Eagles converted.
 Given that Philly came into the game with a 42 percent chance of winning, those two play calls alone might have swung the game Philadelphia's way.

-It will be interesting to see if Pederson's success will change the way the league thinks about fourth-down opportunities.
+It will be interesting to see whether Pederson's success will change the way the league thinks about fourth-down opportunities.
 Ron Rivera helped turn around both his career and the Panthers in 2013 by adopting his Riverboat Ron persona, but there weren't any coaches at the time who drastically upped their aggressiveness on fourth down as a result, and Rivera hasn't been particularly risky on fourth down since.
 Coaches who spend countless hours in the film room desperately looking for an edge are leaving pieces of wins on the table.

-On the other hand, the Patriots weren't as effective on fourth down and didn't manage the game as well as you might expect a team led by Belichick.
-They failed on an early fourth-down try after the Brady drop, with their Hall of Fame quarterback unable to hit Rob Gronkowski on a contested fade pattern down the sidelines.
-Belichick chose to attempt a field goal on fourth-and-1 inside the Philadelphia 10-yard line after the Cooks stuff, a suboptimal call that went disastrously when a poor hold from Ryan Allen threw off Stephen Gostkowski's timing and resulted in a 26-yarder bouncing off the uprights.
+On the other hand, the Patriots weren't as effective on fourth down and didn't manage the game as well as you might expect for a team led by Belichick.
+They failed on an early fourth-down try after the Brady drop, with their Hall of Fame quarterback unable to hit Rob Gronkowski on a contested fade pattern down the sideline.
+Belichick chose to attempt a field goal on fourth-and-1 inside the Philadelphia 10-yard line after the Cooks stuff, a suboptimal call that went disastrously when a poor hold from Ryan Allen threw off Stephen Gostkowski's timing and resulted in a 26-yarder bouncing off the upright.
 Belichick also failed to take a timeout after a 55-yard Corey Clement catch (again out of mesh/wheel) set up the Eagles with first-and-goal just before halftime, which allowed 30 seconds to bleed off the clock and prevented the Patriots from launching a meaningful drive once they got the ball back.

 Special teams.
 New England came into the game with the league's third-best special teams and a reputation, going back to Adam Vinatieri, as a team that presses its advantages on special teams during the postseason.
 When the Eagles failed to convert an extra point after their first touchdown of the game, everyone (myself included) made a verbal note about making a mental note of that lost point down the line.

 It didn't matter, because the Patriots weren't good on special teams themselves.
-They failed on a 26-yard field goaland later on an extra-point try, marking the second Super Bowl in a row in which Gostkowski has missed an extra point.
+They failed on the aforementioned field goaland later on an extra-point try, marking the second Super Bowl in a row in which Gostkowski has missed an extra point.
 Late in the game, the Pats tried to dial up a miracle on a kick return reverse, only for the gambit to fail miserably and force New England to start the final drive of its season from the 9-yard line.
-For a team that routinely controls games with field position, the average Patriots drive started six yards farther from the end zone than that of Philadelphia's on Sunday.
+For a team that routinely controls games with field position, the average Patriots drive started 6 yards farther from the end zone than that of Philadelphia's on Sunday.

 Tackling.
 After a pair of impressive tackles on the opening drive from Kyle Van Noy, the Patriots whiffed on far too many arm tackles and got turned around too easily by Philadelphia's skill-position players.
 The Patriots allowed an average of 2.45 yards after contact per pass play and 3.41 yards after contact per run play.
 Both of those were the highest averages the Pats allowed in any game this season.

-One tackle that stands outin hindsight came on third-and-6 in the third quarter, when the Eagles ran mesh/wheel yet again and Foles hit Nelson Agholor two yards short of the sticks.
+One tackle that stands outin hindsight came on third-and-6 in the third quarter, when the Eagles ran mesh/wheel yet again and Foles hit Nelson Agholor 2 yards short of the sticks.
 What should have been an easy, drive-ending tackle from substitute defensive back Johnson Bademosi turned into an adventure and a 19-yard gain for Philadelphia's impressive slot receiver.
 Two third-down conversions later, Foles hit Clement streaking past Marquis Flowers with a perfect throw for a 22-yard touchdown.

 The Butler didn't do it

-While Flowers is a special-teamer who was on the field as a situational linebacker to presumably take advantage of his speed, he's only really in the lineup because of the early-season injury suffered by Donta' Hightower.
+While Flowers is a special-teamer who was on the field as a situational linebacker to presumably take advantage of his speed, he was only really in the lineup because of the early-season injury suffered by Donta' Hightower.
 While Hightower was playing as an edge rusher early in the season, it's likely that one of the most impactful postseason defenders in recent memory would have been playing in a more familiar role at inside linebacker against this Eagles team.

 Bademosi's case for being in the lineup wasn't quite as clear.
 The former Browns player had some success earlier in the season as a replacement for an injured Stephon Gilmore, but Bademosi mostly stuck to special teams once Gilmore returned to the fold.
 He took just 29 defensive snaps over the second half of the season and then didn't play a single defensive snap during the postseason before Sunday.

 Nominally, Bademosi was on the field because Belichick didn't want to play Malcolm Butler, which forced Eric Rowe into the starting lineup and Bademosi onto the field as the Patriots' third cornerback.
 Neither had an impressive game.
-Rowe was beat badly early in the game by Alshon Jeffery for a touchdown before the Patriots moved Gilmore to cover his former college roommate on a more regular basis, which led the Eagles to pick on Rowe, Bademosi, and Patrick Chung with other receivers throughout the game.
+Rowe was beaten badly early in the game by Alshon Jeffery for a touchdown before the Patriots moved Gilmore to cover his former college roommate on a more regular basis, which led the Eagles to pick on Rowe, Bademosi and Patrick Chung with other receivers throughout the game.

 The talk during and after the game was that Belichick chose to keep Butler on the sideline for football-related reasons as opposed to disciplinary concerns.
 Butler struggled with the flu this week, but Belichick insisted after the game that Butler was healthy and he chose to play other cornerbacks because they would be better.
 Butler, in contrast, was brought to tears during the national anthem and said after the game that the team "gave up on [him]," while his teammates on the defense deferred to Belichick's decision.